EndPointCorp/end-point-blog/2021/12/visionport-success-at-auburn-university.md

 ![Wade Hall presentation on the Auburn VisionPort](/blog/2021/12/visionport-success-at-auburn-university/wade-hall.jpg)
 <small>A Liquid Galaxy/​VisionPort exhibit honoring native Alabama author and educator Dr. Wade Hall by Auburn University Libraries’ Special Collections and Archives Department.</small>

 We look forward to continuing to support Auburn University in leveraging the VisionPort platform for great educational uses.

+To learn more about VisionPort/​Liquid Galaxy installations in custom cabinets, flat floor-mounted grids, two rows of screens, and other unique configurations, see my earlier article [Custom cabinets for the Liquid Galaxy](/blog/2019/10/liquid-galaxy-cabinets/).

-To learn more about VisionPort, please visit [www.visionport.com](https://www.visionport.com).
+Read more about VisionPort in general at [www.visionport.com](https://www.visionport.com).